 When it comes to pricing, many entrepreneurs make the mistake of focusing solely on revenue.
 Higher revenue doesn’t equate to higher profitability in business.
 When constructing your pricing model, it’s imperative to focus on your bottom line.
-Giving too much weight to your top-line number may even lead you to lose out on money without even realizing it.
+Giving too much weight to your own top line and bottom-line number may even lead you to lose out on money without even realizing it.

-Using a bottom-line growth approach, Leslie Bradford-Scott established Walton Wood Farm, a company that offers consciously-crafted and thoughtfully-packaged personal care products.
-Here are some insights on finding the right pricing strategy for your product or service based on Leslie’s CEO journey.
+Using a both bottom line figures top-line growth approach, Leslie Bradford-Scott established Walton Wood Farm, a company that offers consciously-crafted and thoughtfully-packaged personal care products.
+Here are some insights on finding the right pricing strategy for your product or service in business based on Leslie’s CEO journey.

-High sales figures can make it seem like your marketing strategy is working, but it doesn’t translate to how profitable your business is.
-Analyzing your growth from another perspective can help you boost profitability.
+High sales figures can make it seem like your marketing strategy is working and generating sales anyway, but it doesn’t translate to how profitable your business is.
+Analyzing your business growth from another perspective can help you boost profitability.

-A top-line growth approach simply addresses your revenue or gross sales.
-Alternatively, a bottom-line growth approach takes into account your net income after deducting all expenses from your revenue.
+A top-line growth approach simply addresses your revenue or your gross profit from gross sales in your company's income statement.
+Alternatively, a bottom-line growth approach takes into account your company's net income after deducting all expenses from your revenue.

 Some benefits of the bottom-line approach include:

-Determining the correct price for your product or service by taking into account your expense costs.
+Determining the correct price for your product or service line by taking into account your expense costs.

 Pricing your product sustainably so that it holds up in the supply chain.

-Seeing the bigger picture of how your revenue model works, from which you can determine the areas that need improvement.
+Seeing the bigger picture of how your revenue model works, from which you can determine the areas of your business that need improvement.

 As Leslie applied to her business: